Dudu197/sign-language-recognition/README.md

 # Disclaimer

 This repository is under refactoring.
-The code was original design for experiments and now we are working to make it more user-friendly.
+The code was original design for experiments, and now we are working to make it more user-friendly.

+If you only want to train the model, you can use the [sign-language-recognition-model](https://github.com/Dudu197/sign-language-recognition-model) repository.

+It is a simpler version of the original code, where you can run in a few minutes.

 If you have any questions, feel free to open an issue.